Encina Hall, E209

 Stanford, CA 94305-6165

-David A. Relman, M.D., is the Thomas C. and Joan M. Merigan Professor in the Departments of Medicine, and of Microbiology and Immunology at Stanford University, and chief of infectious diseases at the Veterans Affairs Palo Alto Health Care System in Palo Alto, California.
-He is also co-director of the Center for International Security and Cooperation and senior fellow at the Freeman Spogli Institute for International Studies at Stanford University.
+David A. Relman, M.D., is the Thomas C. and Joan M. Merigan Professor in the Departments of Medicine, and of Microbiology and Immunology at Stanford University, and Chief of Infectious Diseases at the Veterans Affairs Palo Alto Health Care System in Palo Alto, California.
+He is also Senior Fellow at the Freeman Spogli Institute for International Studies (FSI) at Stanford, and served as science co-director at the Center for International Security and Cooperation at Stanford from 2013-2017.
+He is currently director of a new Biosecurity Initiative at FSI.

 Relman was an early pioneer in the modern study of the human indigenous microbiota.
 Most recently, his work has focused on human microbial community assembly, and community stability and resilience in the face of disturbance.
 Ecological theory and predictions are tested in clinical studies with multiple approaches for characterizing the human microbiome.
 Previous work included the development of molecular methods for identifying novel microbial pathogens, and the subsequent identification of several historically important microbial disease agents.
 One of his papers was selected as “one of the 50 most important publications of the past century” by the American Society for Microbiology.